John “Jack” Kieninger (ISA President)

 Nat Hill IV (ISA Treasurer)

-Nat Hill IV comes from a family with over sixty years in harness racing.
-He has owned and bred horses for twenty years, with his Barely Able Stable producing several Sires Stakes winners and his family’s best mare, Bad John’s Sis, producing winners of over $440,000.
-A veterinarian, Hill has served faithfully in the past as an ISA Director, served for twelve years on Breed Development, and is a recipient of the IHRC Chairman’s Award.
+Nat Hill IV comes from a family with close to a century long involvement in harness racing.
+He has owned and bred horses for twenty years, with his Barely Able Stable producing several Sires Stakes winners.
+His family’s best mare, Bad John’s Sis, produced winners of over $440,000.
+A retired veterinarian and Indiana University professor, Hill has served faithfully in the past as an ISA Director, for twelve years on Breed Development, and is a recipient of the IHRC Chairman’s Award.
+In 2016, Nat was inducted into the Indiana Standardbred Hall of Fame.

 Dr. Alan White, D.D.S.
 (ISA Board Secretary)